Chic McSherry: Early life and music career

 In January 2008, McSherry and Doogie White were invited to reform and play at Rock Radio's 1st Birthday Bash.
 They played a 5-number acoustic set to almost 1,000 people in The Garage, Glasgow along with other performers (GUN, SAHB, Thunder, Logan, and The Almighty).
 The show resulted in La Paz reforming as a full band and playing live again for the first time since 1988.

 They played several shows in Scotland from 2008 through 2009 and in 2010 they secured a recording contract with Metal Mind Productions releasing their debut album Granite in February 2012.
 McSherry wrote most of the songs with White (with the exception of the ballad "Amy" - White/Mason) and also co-produced the album.

 Following on from Granite, McSherry again collaborated with Doogie White to write 10 songs for a follow up album, The Dark And The Light, which was released by Metal Mind Productions in May 2013.
 McSherry wrote and arranged the music and also produced this album.
 The promotional single from the album, "Don't Drink With The Devil", was voted Number 1 Track Of The Week in the Classic Rock magazine readers' poll.
 The subsequent album review in the August 2013 edition of the magazine by Neil Jeffries singled out McSherry's part in the production of the work.

 La Paz headlined the opening night at the 2014 Hard Rock Hell Festival on 20 March.

 The last studio La Paz album, Shut Up And Rawk, written by McSherry and White and produced by McSherry was released by Metal Mind Productions in April 2016 and the band reformed to play at a pre-launch party at The Cathouse, Glasgow on 31 March 2016.
-The show was recorded and was released as a live album called For One Nite Only on September 30th 2022.
+The show was recorded and was released as a live album called "For One Nite Only" on 30 September 2022.

+On 26 November 2023 McSherry joined former bandmates in La Paz onstage at Winterstorm.

+McSherry produced the first album for singer/songwriter Mike Higgins (released in 2024).